mozilla/mozmill/mozmill/README.md

 - runner shutdown : the test tells the runner to shutdown or restart, potentially giving a next test to run in the same file.

+Additionally, `mozmill --restart` signals a harness restart between every test file.
+This is good for isolating test behaviour, but negative in that the browser restart causes the run to take longer.

 ## Learning Mozmill Testing